dalen/ecs-run/README.md

 If you have the credentials set as environment variables you might need to forward them as well, by adding `-e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY` etc.

+If you run it in CodeBuild you have to pass the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` to give it access to the IAM role.

 ## Related work

 - [ecs-run-task](https://github.com/buildkite/ecs-run-task) - Similar, but creates a new task definition instead of reusing the one from an existing service.